 1. Anything that costs money.

 I literally bought a rotisserie chicken and a bottle of wine, how on earth is that $22??
 Food should be like, a basic human right.
 Wine too.
-That’s what I’ll do!
-I’ll solve world hunger and wine hunger.
+I should find a job solving world hunger and wine hunger.
 Someone will pay me to do that, right?

 First of all, I’m going to have to take out a loan just to pay for the ability to use LinkedIn.
-Which is why I took matters into my own hands.
 Second of all, stop sending me promotional emails!
 20% off of a premium account is still a price tag that I cannot afford.

-HELPFUL TIP: There are other websites like Career Athletes (which is about to relaunch and become The Athlete Network) that are free and way more personal and helpful.
-I suggest getting in on the ground floor of this site immediately.
+HELPFUL TIP: There are other websites like Athlete Network that are free and way more personal and helpful.
+I suggest getting in on sites like that immediately.
+You can check them out right here.

 3. Applying for Jobs Online.